 Some players love paddles with edge guards, others hate them.
 Here are the pros and cons for pickleball paddle edge guards:

 PRO: You don’t have to worry about dropping your paddle, or diving for a close shot.
 You can play as hard as you want, and know that your paddle is protected.
 Your paddle is less likely to de-laminate (or have the face detach from the core).
 Edge guards can add years to the life of your paddle.

 CON: Edge guards decrease the total hitting surface area, so you have a smaller paddle to work with.

-How To Pick The Best Pickleball Paddle For You
+What Is The Best Pickleball Paddle For You?

 To summarize, you want to look at the following criteria when selecting a pickleball paddle to purchase: